-- awarding organisations to generate candidate marks for affected assessments based on other appropriate evidence of candidate achievement as defined by the awarding organisations - where marks cannot be generated by awarding organisations candidates may need to retake affected assessment in a subsequent assessment series.
+- Awarding organisations to generate candidate marks for affected assessments based on other appropriate evidence of candidate achievement, as defined by the awarding organisations - Where marks cannot be generated by awarding organisations, candidates may need to retake affected assessments in a subsequent assessment series

-7. Disruption to the scanning process - where completed examination papers are being scanned in preparation for on-screen marking
+7. Disruption to the scanning process - where completed exam papers are being scanned in preparation for on-screen marking

-• scanning process disrupted beyond acceptable levels resulting in a risk to the delivery of results by scheduled dates.
+The scanning process disrupted beyond acceptable levels, resulting in a risk to the delivery of results by scheduled dates

-- awarding organisations to implement their existing contingency plans for disruption to onscreen marking process - awarding organisations to revert to alternatives form of marking - prioritisation of scanning to be based on results dates.
+- Awarding organisations to implement their existing contingency plans for disruption to the onscreen marking process - Awarding organisations to revert to alternative forms of marking - Prioritisation of scanning to be based on scheduled results release dates

-8. Markers unable to mark examination papers according to marking schedules
+8. Markers unable to mark exam papers according to marking schedules

-• markers are unable to mark examination papers resulting in a risk to the delivery of results by scheduled dates.
+Markers are unable to mark exam papers, resulting in a risk to the delivery of results by scheduled dates

-- awarding organisations to re-allocate scripts to available markers - awarding organisations to recruit, train or re-standardise qualified additional markers - awarding organisations to consider the proportion of marking required to be completed for grade boundary setting - prioritisation of marking to be based on results dates.
+- Awarding organisations to re-allocate scripts to available markers - · Awarding organisations to recruit, train or re-standardise qualified additional markers - Awarding organisations to consider the proportion of marking required to be completed for grade boundary setting - Prioritisation of marking to be based on scheduled result release dates

-Difficulty in meeting results schedule
+9. Difficulty in meeting results schedule

-• significant inability to meet schedule for publication of results.
+Significant inability to meet the schedule for publication of results

-- awarding organisations must notify the regulators of any such instance - awarding organisations to establish priorities for results processing - awarding organisations to implement existing contingency plans for disruption to the results processing schedule

-- awarding organisations to assess level of disruption and consider options for issuing results in alternative format(s) - awarding organisations and regulators liaise with relevant organisations (ie UCAS, CAO) regarding process of candidate progression to further and higher education.
+- Awarding organisations must notify the regulators of any such instance - Awarding organisations to establish priorities for results processing - Awarding organisations to implement existing contingency plans for disruption to the results processing schedule - Awarding organisations to assess the level of disruption and consider options for issuing results in an alternative format(s) - Awarding organisations and regulators liaise with relevant organisations (i.e. UCAS, CAO) regarding the process of candidate progression to further and higher education